linz/topo-processor/README.md

 ### Validate

 This command runs a validation against a metadata csv file.
-It generates a STAC object on the fly for each metadata and run a JSON schema validation.
+It generates the corresponding STAC objects on the fly for each metadata and run a JSON schema validation (using [jsonschema-rs](https://github.com/Stranger6667/jsonschema-rs)) for the `Items` and `Collections`.
 It outputs the errors and their recurrences grouped by JSON schemas as:
 ```json
 "errors": {"https://linz.github.io/stac/v0.0.7/aerial-photo/schema.json": {"'aerial-photo:run' is a required property": 4, "'aerial-photo:sequence_number' is a required property": 10}
 ```